Water Heater Replacement | Water Heater Pros | Sacramento, Ca

 Tank heaters cost less up front but are expensive to run and wear out sooner.

-Tankless heaters cost slightly more up front, but can save you substantially on your monthly bills.
-Comparing a standard tank heater (50-gallon, electric) with an equivalent tankless (condensed gas-fired unit), the tankless unit can reduce energy costs by 60% or more.
+Tankless heaters cost more up front, but can save you substantially on your monthly bills.
+Comparing a standard tank heater (50-gallon gas) with an equivalent gas tankless (condensed gas-fired unit), the tankless unit can reduce energy costs by 60% or more. , and last 3-times longer with proper maintenance.

 4. INSTALLATION & MAINTENANCE

-Installation costs on tankless heaters have come down recently, and Noritz offers models that are compatible with the same gas line and ventilation stacks as traditional heaters.
-Plus, Noritz can help you find a licensed installer wherever you live.
-That means the two heaters are now much more evenly matched.
-But after installation, the difference is clear:
+Installation costs on tankless heaters have come down recently, and Navien offers models that are compatible with the same gas line and ventilation stacks as traditional heaters.
+Water Heater Pros are licensed and certified tankless installers in the Sacramento areas.

 Tank Heaters are old technology, and they have flaws.
-Minerals build up inside the tank as it’s cooked over and over.
-Most tanks last only 10-12 years before they have to be replaced, and typically come with just a 6-year warranty.
+Scale builds up inside the tank as it’s heated over and over.
+Most tanks last only 9-12 years before they have to be replaced, and the standard models come with just a 6-year warranty.

-Tankless Heaters are modern and more effective.
+Gas tankless water heaters are modern and more effective.
 They last up to 25 years with very little maintenance.
-And most tankless water heaters have a 15-year warranty or longer.
+And most tankless water heaters have a 15-year warranty.

 ISN’T IT TIME YOUR HOME MADE THE SWITCH?

 The water heater is probably the appliance least thought about in the home – until it fails.
-And when water heaters go bad, many do so in grand (ugly) fashion.
-Nearly three of every four water heaters fail due to a tank bursting or leaking 30 to 80 gallons of rusty water – depending on tank size – in your finished basement, attic or garage.
-Look for energy-efficient, certified ENERGY STAR water heaters, as new technologies can save anywhere from 7 to 55 percent off household water-heating costs.
+And when water heaters go bad, many do so in a grand (ugly) fashion.
+Nearly three of every four water heaters fail due to a tank leaking and/or flooding 30 to 80 gallons of rusty water – depending on tank size – in your finished basement, attic or garage.
+Look for energy-efficient, certified ENERGY STAR water heaters as new technologies can save anywhere from 7 to 55 percent off household water-heating costs.
+Call Water Heater Pros today in Sacramento, Ca. "Enjoy Hot Water Tonight"